atrihub/AAIC2017ClinicalTrialMethods/README.md

 Dr. Leoutsakos

 1. Basics of Hypothesis Testing
     1. Relationship between sample (what you have) and population (what you make an inference about)
     2. Null and Alternate hypotheses
     3. Type I error, Type II errors
     4. What is alpha, beta/power, what is a p-value?
     5. How to boost power?
 (N, precision, effect size)
 2. Fundamentals of Simulation
     1. Brief introduction to R
         1. R Cran Website
         2. Basic commands: assignment, matrices, random draws/setting seed, loops, fitting a model.

-  1. Simulating data under the null to obtain alpha
+    2. Simulating data under the null to obtain alpha

-  2. Simulating data under one or more alternate hypotheses to obtain beta/power
+    3. Simulating data under one or more alternate hypotheses to obtain beta/power
         1. Choosing which alternate hypotheses to simulate
         2. Demonstration of code for mixed effects model (slope comparison)

-    3. Demonstration of code for MMRM (borrowed/adapted from Mike D if he is amenable)
+        3. Demonstration of code for MMRM
         4. (Brief) enumeration of the assumptions made in simulations

 ## LUNCH BREAK
 11:50pm – 1:00 pm